btholt/complete-intro-to-web-dev-v3/lessons/04-javascript/I-objects.md

 function suggestMusic(person) {
   if (person.ageRange === "25-35") {
-    console.log("We think you will like Daft Punk you crazy millenial.");
+    console.log("We think you will like Daft Punk.");
   } else if (person.ageRange === "65-75") {
-    console.log(
-      "You are obviously going to like Johnny Cash.
-He walks the line."
+    console.log("You are obviously going to like Johnny Cash.");
-    );
   } else {
     console.log(
       "Uh, maybe try David Bowie?
 Everyone likes David Bowie, right?"